Learn to Hunt

 Submit Online Inquiry

 Information / Records Requests

-In Iowa, local boards of health have primary responsibility for regulation of sewer systems serving 4 homes or fewer or less than 15 people, while the DNR has primary responsibility for larger (public) systems.
-In conducting their activities, counties must comply with the minimum state standards developed by the DNR.
-If counties fail to adopt or enforce state standards for smaller systems, the DNR has concurrent authority to require compliance by individuals and the counties with the minimum standards for on-site wastewater treatment and disposal.
+In Iowa, local boards of health have primary responsibility for regulation of sewer systems serving 4 homes or fewer or less than 15 people, while the Iowa DNR has primary responsibility for larger (public) systems.
+In conducting their activities, counties must comply with the minimum state standards developed by the Iowa DNR.
+If counties fail to adopt or enforce state standards for smaller systems, the Iowa DNR has concurrent authority to require compliance by individuals and the counties with the minimum standards for onsite wastewater treatment and disposal.

-Be aware funding is available for loans to individuals to replace inadequate onsite sewer systems: OSWAP Loan Program and USDA Rural Development.
+Funding is available for loans to individuals to replace inadequate onsite sewer systems: OSWAP Loan Program and USDA Rural Development.